sanjeev200009/MERN_NOTE_TAKE_APP/Readme.md

 **🚀 Live Application**: [Visit the app on Netlify](https://deploy-preview-23--mernnotetakeapp.netlify.app/)

 *Features a beautiful Synthwave theme with full CRUD functionality!*

+> **Note**: This project has migrated from Vercel to Netlify.
+All Vercel deployments shown are outdated and can be ignored.

 ## 📋 Project Overview